RavshanjonA/djang-send-email-redis-celery/readme.md

-# Send Email with Redis
+# Send Email with Celery, Redis in Django

 #### This is a simple example of how to send email with celery and django.